Maximvolk/regions-directory/README.md

 # Regions Catalog Service

-This service provides used with all basic CRUD operations on regions.
+This service provides user with all basic CRUD operations on regions.

 ### Technologies
 Used technologies are: ASP.NET CORE 3.1, Dapper (lightweight ORM), Oracle (RDBMS).